Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Peer-to-peer (P2P) network**: When computers are connected directly to each other without a central server.

+•	**NFT** (non-fungible token) is contemporary digital art stored on a blockchain.
+Some people question the NFT value as art.
+Usually, NFTs are collectible items e.g. animated animals priced at several tausend USD.

 •	**Non-custodial, also self-custodial**: When you deposit your money in a bank, the bank uses it for investments, loans and who knows what else.
-If the bank misinvests, you might even lose your money.
+If the bank misinvests, in worst case scenario you might even lose your money.
 Blockchain eliminates this risk by removing the need for a bank.
-Users educate themselves how to take proper care of their digital assets and are empowered to take control of their data and crypto asstes.
+With blockchain, users have advanced knowledge of how to protect their data and their digital assets.

 •	**Smart Contract**: The conditions of a classical contract (if you deliver service X to me, I will pay you amount Y.) can be programmed on a blockchain.
 Once the event is confirmed, the payment (or the preagred transaction) is triggered automatically with the nice side effect of being fast and cost efficient.